-Projects and the economic classification
+Infrastructure and the economic classification

-With the implementation of an updated version of the reference guide to the economic reporting format and standard chart of accounts on 1 April 2008, one of the major changes was the standardisation of the Project segment and allocation of the Economic Classification in the Project segment.
-This was done to improve on infrastructure spending and item classification to name just a few.
+With the implementation of an updated version of the reference guide to the economic reporting format and standard chart of accounts on 1 April 2013, one of the major changes was the standardisation of the infrastructure segment and allocation of the Economic Classification in the infrastructure segment.
+This was done to improve on infrastructure reporting and item classification to name just a few.
+Project segment will be used exclusively for just listing projects.

 Transacting and reporting using the Economic Classification is not possible to do within a single dimension of the standard chart of accounts, due to the complexity of transactions (multi-dimensional) and the nature of the Economic Classification.
-The chart provides for the implementation of the Economic Classification across three different segments: the Item, Project and Asset segments.
+The chart provides for the implementation of the Economic Classification across three different segments: the Item, Infrastructure and Asset segments.
 A further dimension to this change was the differentiation of what the Item segment is and what the Economic Classification is.